BinodTandan/GestureControlledMediaPlayer/README.md

 ```
 ⚠️ Make sure your webcam is connected and the trained model (.h5 file) is located in the model/ directory.

+## 🧩 Dependencies:

+Python 3.x
+TensorFlow / Keras
+OpenCV
+Numpy
+Matplotlib
+PyAutoGUI
+PyGetWindow

+(These can be listed in a requirements.txt file for easy installation.)

+## Results Summary:
+Baseline CNN: Achieved ~99% accuracy on the test dataset but failed to maintain stable predictions during real-time webcam testing.

+MobileNetV2: Achieved 98–100% test accuracy and provided consistent, reliable predictions in real-time recognition scenarios.

+Prediction buffer and majority voting significantly improved real-time stability and reduced noisy gesture predictions.